Common knee complaints

 stability when you bend your knee,

-so if somebody falls on a flexed
+so if somebody falls hard on a flexed knee, like while

-knee, you're worried about a PCL tear
+playing sports, you worry about a PCL tear

-muscles protecting the knee
+muscles protecting the knee.

 This is an important issue particularly